kaitj/nhp-dwiproc/CONTRIBUTING.md

 #### Pull request guidelines

-* Write clear and consie commit messages
+* Write clear and concise commit messages
 * Test your changes thoroughly before submitting a pull request
 * If the pull request adds functionality, the documentation should also be updated.
 Improving documentation helps users better understand how to use `nhp-dwiproc`.